eduNEXT/xblock-limesurvey/README.rst

 ************

 Contributions are very welcome.
-Please read `How To Contribute <https://openedx.org/r/how-to-contribute>`_ for details.

 This project is currently accepting all types of contributions, bug fixes, security fixes, maintenance work, or new features.
 However, please make sure to have a discussion about your new feature idea with the maintainers prior to beginning development to maximize the chances of your change being accepted.
 You can start a conversation by creating a new issue on this repo summarizing your idea.

 Translations
 ============
-You can help by translating this project.
+This Xblock is initially available in English and Spanish.
+You can help by translating this component to other languages.
 Follow the steps below:

-1. Create a folder for the translations in ``locale/``, eg: ``locale/es_419/LC_MESSAGES/``, and create your ``text.po`` file with all the translations.
+1. Create a folder for the translations in ``locale/``, eg: ``locale/fr_FR/LC_MESSAGES/``, and create your ``text.po`` file with all the translations.
 2. Run ``make compile_translations``, this will generate the ``.mo`` file.
 3. Create a pull request with your changes!

-The Open edX Code of Conduct
-****************************

-All community members are expected to follow the `Open edX Code of Conduct`_.

-.. _Open edX Code of Conduct: https://openedx.org/code-of-conduct/

-People
-******

-The assigned maintainers for this component and other project details may be found in `Backstage`_.
-Backstage pulls this data from the ``catalog-info.yaml`` file in this repo.

-.. _Backstage: https://backstage.openedx.org/catalog/default/component/{{ cookiecutter.repo_name }}

 Reporting Security Issues
 *************************

-Please do not report security issues in public.
-Please email security@tcril.org.
+Please do not report a potential security issue in public.
+Please email security@edunext.co.

 .. |pypi-badge| image:: https://img.shields.io/pypi/v/xblock-limesurvey.svg
     :target: https://pypi.python.org/pypi/xblock-limesurvey/